Start here: privacy is not only in the pixels

 A safer workflow before sharing photos

-1. Keep the original photo.
-Do not repeatedly overwrite your only copy.
-Put the photos you plan to share into a temporary folder.
+- Keep the original photo.
+Do not overwrite your only copy — put the photos you plan to share into a temporary folder.

-3. Export a clean copy with an EXIF remover.
-PhotoTools reads the metadata in your browser and creates a new file without the original metadata block.
+- Export a clean copy with an EXIF remover, which creates a new file without the original metadata block.

-4. Rename the cleaned file to something neutral, such as photo.jpg, product-1.jpg, or report-image.jpg.
-Avoid filenames that include names, dates, locations, or camera export details.
+- Rename the cleaned file to something neutral, such as photo.jpg or report-image.jpg — avoid names, dates, locations, or camera export details.

-5. Drag the cleaned file back into an EXIF checker and confirm that GPS coordinates, capture time, camera model, and software fields are gone.
+- Drag the cleaned file back into an EXIF checker and confirm GPS, capture time, camera model, and software fields are gone.

 How to remove EXIF with PhotoTools